oceanprotocol/docs/data-science/data-engineers.md

 ### Simple Truths

 A lot of people miss the mark on tokenizing data that actually _sells_.
-If your goal is to make money, then you have to research target audiences, who's currently buying data, and \*correctly price\* your data to meet that demand.
+If your goal is to make money, then you have to research target audiences, who's currently buying data, and **correctly price** your data to meet that demand.

 To figure out which market segments are paying for data, then it may help you to **go to the Ocean Market and sort by Sales.**

 But even then, it's not enough to just publish useful data on Ocean. **You need to market your data** **assets** to close sales.

-Have you tried all these things and are still having trouble making money?
-Never fear!
+If you're still encountering challenges in generating income, don't worry!
 You can enter one of the [data challenges](https://oceanprotocol.com/challenges) to make sweet OCEAN rewards and build your data science skills.

 But what if you're a well-heeled company looking to create dApps or source data predictions?
 You can kickstart the value creation loop by working with Ocean Protocol to [sponsor a data challenge](../user-guides/sponsor-a-data-challenge.md).